SU-SWS/sulgryphon-nextjs/README.md

 ### Development Workflows

 All general development work should be based off of the `1.x` branch.
-To maintain organization and consistency, branches must follow this naming convention:
+To maintain organization and consistency, we suggest the follow this naming convention for branches:

 ```markdown